 Megan Wiegand is a Slate copy editor.
 She is a graduate of Ohio State University and the Missouri School of Journalism.

 Jessica Winter is Slate’s business and technology editor.
 Before joining Slate, she was the culture editor at Time magazine, directing coverage of books and the arts.
-Her writing has appeared in the New York Times, Bookforum, the Boston Globe, the Los Angeles Times, O The Oprah Magazine, the Believer, and the Guardian.
+Her writing has appeared in the New York Times, Bookforum, the Boston Globe, the Believer, and the Guardian.
 She holds a B.A. from Yale University and an M.A. from University College London, and lives in Brooklyn.

 Emily Yoffe writes Slate's Dear Prudence column, answering question on life, love, overbearing in-laws, and gaseous cubicle mates.
 She also writes Slate's Human Guinea Pig column, in which she tries things readers have too much dignity to do themselves (entering the Mrs. America Contest, making her singing debut).
 She is author of the book What the Dog Did: Tales From a Formerly Reluctant Dog Owner